-During 2011, the Comptroller's audit staff completed seven (7) joint audits with the Task Force which resulted in \$394,408.23 assessed for Withholding Taxes.
-Not only has the office been able to use the joint audit program to discover new revenues for Withholding Taxes, some of the businesses audited have also been liable for other taxes due the Comptroller.
-During 2011 the Comptroller's Office conducted 23 Withholding Tax audits and issued assessments in the amount of \$730,895.06.
+During 2013, the Comptroller's audit staff completed one (1) joint audit as part of the Work Place Fraud Task Force which resulted in \$7,027.44 assessed for Withholding Taxes.
+Not only has the Comptroller been able to use the joint audit program to discover new revenues for Withholding Taxes, some of the audited businesses have also been liable for other taxes due the Comptroller.
+In 2013, the Comptroller's Office conducted twenty-seven (27) Withholding Tax audits and issued assessments in the amount of \$521,153.38.